byCRXHIT/Ticketer-updated/README.md

 - Your bot should now be ready to go!

 ## Known Issues:
-- Reasons are buggy - only 1 of many setted reasonw will work.
+- Reasons are buggy - only 1 out of many setted reasons will work.